Griefed/ServerPackCreatorExampleAddon/README.md

 ## 2.3 Working directory

-All addons are run in the <code>work/temp</code>-directory.
+All addons are run in the <code>work/temp/addon_name</code>-directory.
 Be aware of that when creating your addons!
 This also means that you should be wary of trying to cleanup the temp-directory yourself, as it could potentially interfere with any other addon running after yours!
+ServerPackCreator also passes the path to itself to any of its addons it executes, making it easier for you to work with any and all files regarding it and the server packs.

 ## 2.4 Logs